ibm-cloud-docs/event-notifications/en-migration.md

 Create an API source.
 This source represents the backend from which you send the notifications.

-### Create a topic
+### Create a topic and subscription
 {: #en-migrate-create-topic}

-Create a topic where all the events from the backend flow into.
-However, this topic does not do any filtering, define a filter that sends all events from the source to this topic.
+Create a topic to receive all events from the backend.
+Add a filter that routes all events from the source to this topic.
+Then, create a subscription to connect the topic to the destination.

 ### Create a destination
 {: #en-migrate-create-destination}

 Create a destination of the required type.

-### Create a subscription
-{: #en-migrate-create-subscription}

-Create a subscription from the topic to the destination.

 ### Create service credentials
 {: #en-migrate-create-credentials}